RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.

 ### Feedback
+To provide feedback, please use the forum thread: [An enhanced editor](https://www.7cups.com/forum/KitchenTable_133/SuggestionsandProblemSolving_383/Anenhancededitor_190066/)

-To provide feedback to the author, go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.
+Alternatively go to [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie) and send a message.

 7 Cups does not provide any support for the enhanced editor.
 Please do not contact 7 Cups support about it, because no one at 7 Cups can help.
 Instead, provide feedback to the author.